eliya35/eliya35/README.md

 - 👋 Hi, I’m Vincent Eliya
-- 👀 I’m interested in Software invention
+- 👀 I’m interested in Software invention, inovation and collaboration :sunglasses:
-- 🌱 I’m currently learning Django, React
+- 🌱 I’m currently learning new tech and algorithims
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Apps power by react and django
 - 📫 How to reach me via whatsaap +254757759443

 <!---